George Augustine Taylor

 George Augustine Taylor (1 August 1872 – 20 January 1928) was an Australian artist, journalist, and inventor.

 Life

 Taylor was born at Sydney in 1872.
 He began his working life articled to an architect, a Mr Hobbs.
-However, he first became known as an artist, and was a member of the Sydney Bohemian set in the 1890s, whose doings he was afterwards to record in his Those Were the Days, a volume of reminiscences published in 1918.
-He contributed drawings to The Bulletin, Worker, Sunday Times, Referee, and London Punch, but later became interested in aviation and radio, and did some remarkable work in connection with them.
 Taylor was a member of the Dawn and Dusk Club, an association of bohemians and intellectuals that included the writer Henry Lawson.
 Taylor married Florence Mary Parsons in 1907.